 Often skin irritation involves more than just redness or itching.
 Collagen and elastin can break down and the skin barrier can become weaker.
 As a result, the skin recovers less easily.
 Irritated skin also has a higher chance of developing wrinkles, brown spots and other signs of skin ageing.
 Plus, for those with oily skin, irritation triggers nerve endings in the pore that activate hormones and increase oil production, leading to enlarged pores.

-Skin inflammation is usually related to external factors that cause irritation, which damages the skin barrier in numerous ways, whether you see the reaction or not.
-When the skin’s surface is irritated, it activates neuropeptides in the brain, which regulate the body’s hormonal system.
+Skin inflammation is usually related to external factors that cause irritation, which damage the skin barrier in numerous ways, whether you see the reaction or not.
+When the skin’s surface is irritated, it activates neuropeptides in the brain which regulate the body’s hormonal system.
 As a result, inflammatory chemicals trigger an increase in oil production that can enlarge pore size and heighten the likelihood of acne.
 The more inflammation occurs, the worse the risk becomes.

 Everyone’s skin is sensitive to some extent and the reaction is not always visible.
 In many cases, this is a subcutaneous process.
 But the reaction can also build up and cause a rash or redness.
 Most visible skin irritation disappears within 48 hours of having the reaction, but as everyone is different it can sometimes last longer.

 There's no need for irritated skin when you use gentle, fragrance-free skincare and broad spectrum sun cream every single day.
 The Advanced Sun Protection Daily Moisturiser SPF 50 is less likely to provoke a sensitised response due to the integrated filters' larger molecular size, making it the perfect option for sensitive skin.

 Sign up for our newsletter and become a Paula's Choice Member.
 Your benefits:

 + Welcome gift*

 Need help with finding the right product for your skin?
 Our customer care team are skincare and product experts and can guide you to the best skin of your life.